Low Carb Keto Philly Cheesesteak Stuffed Peppers with cauliflower have all the flavors of your favorite sandwich in a

 Are you guys getting sick of cauliflower rice yet?

 I can just see you now, sitting on your rocking chairs (necessary) on your sundecks, peeping your little eyeballs at your tablet and going “MORE cauliflower rice?
-I thought Taylor moved onto pumpkin spice-ing ALL the things, and we took a break from cauliflower”
+I thought the whole30 stuffed peppers would be the only time she tried stuffing cauliflower into peppers”

 Sorry friends.
 IT’S BACK.